Status: Agreed 18 September 2017

 23.6 Where appropriate, a vote of those Executive Committee members present may take place.

-23.7 In case of any equality of votes the Chairman may have a casting vote.
+23.7 In case of any equality of votes the Chairman shall have a casting vote.

 23.8 Minutes of proceedings of the Executive Committee must be taken and these minutes may, at the discretion of the Executive Committee, be made available to any member of the Club upon making such a request to the General Secretary.